-The term "family practice" is now commonly referred to as "family medicine" and includes doctors certified in the specialty to provide care in all areas for all ages.
-Dr. Kevin Gebke, Family and Sports Medicine Physician from Indiana University Health shares he became a family physician "based on a belief that it provided the best training base to care for all people in the community."
+The term "family practice" is now commonly referred to as "family medicine" and includes doctors certified in the specialty of treating families.
+In other words, they provide care in all areas for people of all ages.
+Dr. Gebke shares that he became a family physician because "it provided the best training to care for all people in the community."

-Top Reasons to Choose a Family Practice
+Reasons for Choosing a Family Practice

 Broad Medical Training

-Longevity of Care
+Convenience and Longevity of Care

-Furthermore, over time, your family physician will have comprehensive knowledge of your medical history and your family's so they can provide the best care.
-You'll also develop a more personal relationship and rapport with the doctor as you grow.
+Furthermore, over time, your family physician will have comprehensive knowledge of your and your family's medical history so they can provide the best care.
+You will also develop a more personal relationship and rapport with the doctor over time.

 Continuity of Care